networknt/light-doc/content/en/development/best-practices/openapi3.md

 - clear and easily readable by architects, analysts, developers
 - well documented, with explanations provided in description tags
-- adhere to OpenAPI specifications - v3.0 at the time of this writing
+- adheres to OpenAPI specifications - v3.0 at the time of this writing
-- use a design which lends itself to a clean and easily consumable object model
+- uses a design which lends itself to a clean and easily consumable object model

 ### Security First

 Often API designers focus on functionalities and add security later on.
 We would encourage to follow security first approach so that security is considered for every endpoint during the design.

-Before working on a new specification, you can copy from an existing one and [petstore][] is a good starting point.
+Before working on a new specification, you can copy from an existing one.
+[Petstore][] is a good starting point.
 There are also other OpenAPI specifications in the [model-config][] repository to help you in learning the design style.

-Within petstore specification you can find the following block that defines the security under the component.
+Within the petstore specification you can find the following block that defines the security under the component.
 This section is optional in the specification, but here it is mandatory. [light-codegen][] throws an error if securitySchemes are not found.